 What HR policies are needed?

-At EmployEasily Legal Services, we regularly work with small and medium sized employers, some of whom already have fully fledged HR policies in place, while others are only beginning to design their HR protocols.
+At Employment Law Services (ELS), we regularly work with small and medium sized employers, some of whom already have fully fledged HR policies in place, while others are only beginning to design their HR protocols.
 It is this breath of experience that gives us unique insight into the needs of the SME market, in providing advice that ensures all HR policies are fully compliant with UK law.

 There are certain HR policies that all businesses are required to have in place by law.
 These particular processes tend to be those deemed to be vital to the day-to-day operations of any enterprise and include, amongst other things, a policy on: